hack-gpon/hack-gpon.github.io/_ont/ont-vsol-v2801f.md

 - [Firmware repository by Anime4000](https://github.com/Anime4000/RTL960x/tree/main/Firmware/V2801F)

-The reccomended version are `V2801F_V1.9.0-220425.tar` because it has Modern WebGUI, 2.5GbE, patched `runlansds.sh`, `tftpd`, ...
+The recommended version is `V2801F_V1.9.0-220425.tar` because it has a modern WebGUI, 2.5GbE support, patched `runlansds.sh`, `tftpd` and more.

 {% include_relative ont-luna-sdk-useful-commands.md
     flash='flash'
     ploam='ascii'
     speedLan='123456'
     customSpeedLanAlert='Please use recommended version `V2801F_V1.9.0-220425.tar`.
-With other firmware it is not guaranteed that `LAN_SDS_MODE` other than `1` will work.
-Before editing the speed make sure your hardware supports it.'
+It is not guaranteed that any value for `LAN_SDS_MODE` other than `1` will work with other firmware versions.
+Before editing the sync speed make sure your hardware supports it.'
 %}

 # Known Bugs